kchndesign/morse-code-translator/README.md

 ```

 This works by replacing the `chain` variable with its own `.then()` promise. `chain` might be better named as `previousPromise`.
 This is counter-intuitive to me because it's hard to imagine there are promises still pending in memory when they aren't stored in an array or something visible to the programmer.

+## Project Reflection

+Overall the project meets the requirements.
+I was definitely more confident with Jest this time around and saved a lot of time when doing testing.
+This was an enjoyable project to make since the brief was relatively straightforward.